openlibraryenvironment/ui-rs/doc/refdata-api.md

 * The response content consists only of the `values` array of the category, so the ID and description are not available.
 * While it is possible to GET such URLs, it is not possible to PUT to it.
 In fact, the HTTP method and any request content is simply ignored and a GET performed.
 * It is not possible to POST to such URLs in order to add values to the specific category.
-* For some reason, the period in the description "Directoryentry.Status" becomes a forward slash in the path `/directory/refdata/DirectoryEntry/Status`.
+* For some reason, the period in the description "DirectoryEntry.Status" becomes a forward slash in the path `/directory/refdata/DirectoryEntry/Status`.
 Among other things, this means that it is impossible to successfully use this syntax to access a category whose name contains a forward slash, such as "Yes/No/Other" above.

 These limitations mean that the sugared version of the API is best not relied on for most purposes.
 It _is_ however useful when invoking `<ControlledVocab>` from stripes-smart-components, as the `baseURL` passed into that component must consist of a path only, and may not include query parameters.